 Buying a home is one of the biggest investments the average American will make in their lifetime.
 Given that most homebuyers are signing on the dotted line for 30 years worth of payments at the time of purchase, it’s no surprise that many are wary of taking on homes that need serious work.

-But what does this mean for houses with foundation problems and the people who own them?
-Here’s what you need to know about selling a home with foundation issues.
+But what does this mean for houses with foundation problems in Washington State and the people who own them?
+Here’s what you need to know about selling a home with foundation issues in Washington.

 Foundation Issues 101